AjanShrestha/poodr/chapter_4.md

 - You believe that you have better information today than programmers will have in the future.
 - You believe that those future programmers need to be prevented from accidentally using a method that you currently consider unstable.

+### Honor the Public Interface of Others

+Do your best to interact with other classes using only their public interfaces.
+Assume that the authors of those classes were just as intentional as you are now and they are trying desperately, across time and space, to communicate which methods are dependable.
+The public/private distinctions they made are intended to help you and it’s best to heed them.

+If your design forces the use of a private method in another class, first rethink your design.
+It’s possible that a committed effort will unearth an alternative; you should try very hard to find one.

+**A dependency on a private method of an external framework is a form of technical debt.
+Avoid these dependencies.**